 Mary married Henry Harrison Gribble (1826-1886), a farmer, who was the son of Archibald and Delilah (Joseph) Gribble of Pisgah, Preston County.
 Henry's mother also has been named as "Margaret."
-(As evidence that the two families were close, Mary's cousin Susan Murdock married Henry's cousin James Erwin Gribble.)

 The names of the children were inscribed in a family Bible, published in New York in 1829 by the American Bible Society.
 Circa 1937, when it was needed to establish proof of one of their now-elderly daughters, the book was in the possession of granddaughter Effie Smith of Pisgah, but could not be located.

 Sadly, son Ira is said to have "died in youth," and daughter Vasie passed away in 1879, at the age of four.
 Vasie was laid to rest in Fairview Cemetery located two miles east of Pisgah, just a few years after the burying ground opened.
 Her badly eroding grave marker was barely legible when photographed in April 2007.